 Sacred to the memory of James Wilson MD who departed this life January 8th 1867 aged 59.

 This inscription was erected by his widow and children in token of their deep affection.

 Also in loving memory of Henry Grattan Wilson only son of the above who died May 6th 1881 aged 39.

 Also in memory of Clara wife of the above B 1804 D 1888

-Dr James Wilson led the development of Hydrotherapy in Great Malvern in the 1840s, which resulted in the expansion of Malvern as a health resort, the building of numerous lodging houses and villas, creating business for architects, builders, tradesmen, hoteliers and shopkeepers alike.
+Dr James Wilson led the development of Hydropathy in Great Malvern in the 1840s, which resulted in the expansion of Malvern as a health resort, the building of numerous lodging houses and villas, creating business for architects, builders, tradesmen, hoteliers and shopkeepers alike.